Press Release Copy:

-[CITY], March 1, 2023: The Manufacturing Institute—the workforce development and education partner of the National Association of Manufacturers—announced that [COMPANY NAME, TITLE, NAME OF PERSON] has been recognized as a 2023 Women MAKE Awards [HONOREE/EMERGING LEADER].
+[CITY], March 8, 2024: The Manufacturing Institute—the workforce development and education affiliate of the National Association of Manufacturers—announced that [COMPANY NAME, TITLE, NAME OF PERSON] has been recognized as a 2024 Women MAKE Awards [HONOREE/EMERGING LEADER].
 This annual national awards program honors women who have demonstrated excellence and leadership in their careers and represent all levels of the manufacturing industry, from the factory floor to the C-suite.

 [QUOTE FROM HONOREE/EMERGING LEADER]

 The Women MAKE Awards are part of the MI’s Women MAKE America initiative, which is the nation’s marquee program to close the gender gap in manufacturing.
 Women account for about half of the U.S. labor force but represent less than one-third of the manufacturing workforce.
-Women MAKE America aims to create a 21st-century manufacturing workforce by empowering and inspiring women in the industry.
+Women MAKE America aims to build the 21st-century manufacturing workforce by empowering and inspiring women in the industry.

 [QUOTE FROM COMPANY EXECUTIVE]

-On April 20, the MI will recognize 130 recipients of the Women MAKE Awards in Washington, D.C.
-The evening will highlight each Honoree and Emerging Leader’s story, including their leadership and accomplishments in manufacturing.
+On April 18, the MI will recognize 130 recipients of the Women MAKE Awards in Washington, D.C.
+The evening will highlight the story of each Honoree and Emerging Leader, including their leadership and accomplishments in manufacturing.